savchenko/debian-qemu-tpm/README.md

 ### Notes
 - Double-check PCRs behaviour on your particular system.
-- You might want to bind PCR8 instead of PCR6, etc.
+- You might want to bind PCR8 instead of PCR6 ([have a read](https://www.gnu.org/software/grub/manual/grub/html_node/Measured-Boot.html))
 - Don't try to seal against >8 PCRs.